cityofasheville/notifications-api/deployment/README.md

-# Deploying the Simplicity GraphQL Server
+# Deploying the Notifications GraphQL Server

-These instructions are to run two SimpliCity GraphQL node server instances behind an NGINX proxy server.
+These instructions are to run Notifications GraphQL node server instances behind an NGINX proxy server.

 To deploy, simply run
 ````